3 Steps to a September budget review

 And try these.

-3 Steps to a September Budget Review
+3 steps to a September budget review

 Do whatever it takes to make this happen.
-Put it in your calendar.
+Put it on your calendar.
 Email yourself a reminder.
 Put sticky notes on the mirror.
 But definitely book time in your schedule to evaluate your finances and set new goals.

 Itemize specific habits that lead you to overspend.
 We all have different things that tempt us so it is important to consider your particular challenges.
 Here are a few common ones, with ideas to be proactive.

 BUSTER #1 No Budget.
-Perhaps the most obvious way to save money is to first create a budget, and then stick to it.
+Perhaps the most obvious way to save money is to first create a budget and then stick to it.
 Pop over here for suggestions to get you started.

 How to Create a Monthly Budget